 I had not seen any other films directed by L’Herbier (e.g., L’Argent, Le bonheur, La Comédie du bonheur), so L’Inhumaine, with its spectacular visuals, came as a big surprise.

 Here are two examples: a) A stand-out scene of a car racing down a wooded highway from the driver’s point of view; b) a party sequence where the serving staff wears sardonic face masks, thus putting a subversive spin on the proceedings.

 Several modernistic designers were given credit for the film’s ingenious sets.

-Fernand Léger and Robert Mallet-Stevens were assisted by Michel Dufel, Pierre Chareau, and future filmmakers Alberto Cavalcanti (Nicholas Nickleby, Dead of Night) and Claude Autant-Lara (The Game of Love, Love Is My Profession).
+Fernand Léger and Robert Mallet-Stevens were assisted by furniture designers Michel Dufet and Pierre Chareau, and future filmmakers Alberto Cavalcanti (Nicholas Nickleby, Dead of Night) and Claude Autant-Lara (The Game of Love, Love Is My Profession).
 Each had a hand at creating the different sets, from the decadent interiors of the opening high-society party to a scientific laboratory in the later scenes.

 Now, for the best part of the evening, ladies and gentlemen: The sound.

 Using mostly percussion, bells, chimes, and keyboards, the Alloy Orchestra filled the theater with excitement.

 Seeing musical instruments on the screen, while hearing them live does something to the senses that makes the audience part of the cinematic experience.